-Gas information sheet 11: Heaters for outdoor use including public places
+Gas information sheet 11: Portable heaters for use outdoors and in public places

 Types of heater

-Three popular ways of providing outdoor heating are by mobile air heaters, radiant panel heaters and patio heaters.
+Two popular outdoor heater types include portable radiant panel heaters and patio heaters.

 Radiant panel heaters